QualyaIO/obtuse.DSP/vult_FM/README.md

 In case arduino template is used: `sed -i 's/pgm_read_word/pgm_read_dword/g' engine.*` MIDI input: using https://github.com/FortySevenEffects/arduino_midi_library (tested 5.0.2).
 Select TinyUSB as USB stack.

-For now, use `make_vult.sh` to transpile all files.
+For now, use `make_vult.sh` to transpile all files -- and set some specific optimization for rp2040.

 WARNING: Drummer for some reason does not work on Os optim (default).
 Tested fine with Ofast.
 TODO: